 Most residential toilets are gravity-fed models, which use a totally different method of sending the water from the tank to the bowl than pressure-assisted toilets use.
-A pressure-assist toilet forces the water out of the tank with greater force.
-Presently, it is not possible to mold the pressure-assist technology with your current gravity toilet.
+A pressure-assisted toilet forces the water out of the tank with greater force.
+Presently, it is not possible to mold the pressure-assisted technology with your current gravity toilet.

 The Flushing Components

 A gravity toilet uses a fill valve, that comes on when the toilet is flushed and the tank water level drops past a certain point.
 When the water level reaches a predetermined level, it shuts off.
 A flush valve usually operates by opening a flapper, which allows the tank water to simply flow out of the tank.